Lumbering brought prosperity. Chosen county seat in 1889. The country was still so wild, a deer was shot on the Square during Courthouse construction.

 Location.
 30° 18.759′ N, 95° 27.496′ W. Marker is in Conroe, Texas, in Montgomery County.
 Marker is on North Thompson Street, on the right when traveling south.
+Marker is located in front of the Conroe City Hall.
 Touch for map.
-Marker is located in front of the Conroe City Hall.
 Marker is at or near this postal address: 300 West Davis Street, Conroe TX 77301, United States of America.
+Touch for directions.

 More about this marker.
 Incised in base: Montgomery County Historical Survey Committee, 1966

 Also see . . .
 Conroe, Texas - The Handbook of Texas Online.
-Texas State Historical Association (TSHA) (Submitted on June 13, 2018, by Brian Anderson of Kingwood, Texas.)
+Texas State Historical Association (TSHA) (Submitted on June 13, 2018, by Brian Anderson of Atascocita, Texas.)

 Credits.
 This page was last revised on June 13, 2018.
-This page originally submitted on May 13, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 70 times since then and 2 times this year.
-Photos: 1, 2. submitted on May 13, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on May 13, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 121 times since then and 16 times this year.
+Photos: 1, 2. submitted on May 13, 2018, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.